The Leaders for Nature Programme

 Who is it for?

-Successful applicants will be living and working in the island of Ireland.
+Successful applicants will be mid-senior level professionals from all sectors living and working across the entire island of Ireland.

 "Working with nature teaches us that everything is connected.
 Species, habitats, communities, and ecosystems - all continuously interacting to create the whole.
 Common Purpose Leadership programmes help us to understand how to reach across the boundaries that we have created - across sectors and disciplines - to collaborate, to find new connections and to work together.
 This programme will create the Leaders for Nature that we so urgently need."